irdest/irdest/docs/developer/src/technical/ratman/client.md

 processed by the target application (or dropped).

-**Flood** messages are sent to every device and address on the network, to allow for network-wide announcements.
-Under the hood the address announcement protocol uses Flood messages.
+**Flood** messages are sent to every device and address on the network, to allow for network-wide announcements (this is also how your address announces itself!)
 To limit the amount of relevant Flood messages an application has to deal with, they are namespaced.
 The namespace itself is also an Irdest address.

 So for example a **standard** message sent to `ECB4-30B9-4416-C403-716F-601F-FC56-9AD3-BD2E-3892-227A-84AD-E6FC-A1CE-0A92-03F6`